Why have my teeth become discoloured?

 - Soft drinks (cola in particular)

 Are teeth whitening results permanent?

-Teeth whitening is designed to be a long-term result.
+Teeth whitening is designed to achieve a long-term result.
 While this is the case, patients should enter into a teeth whitening treatment with the understanding that follow-up treatments may be required.
-Teeth whitening only removes stains prior to treatment, it does not protect against future staining.
+Teeth whitening only removes stains prior to treatment, and does not protect against future staining.